Tuesday, September 20, 2016 – Pre-Conference Workshops

 Friday, September 23, 2016 – Post-Conference Tours

-In addition to outstanding technical sessions, the conference also features two keynotes, a poster session, GIS scavenger hunt, field data collection tools demo, the Career Development Academy, an evening social, and more.
-A preliminary schedule for 2016 is now available.
-Click the thumbnail to see the schedule.
+In addition to outstanding technical sessions, the conference also features two keynotes, a poster session, GNSS scavenger hunt, field data collection tools demo, the Career Development Academy, an evening social, and more.
+The 2016 Program is now available.

-Join us for a hands-on field demo of the latest data collection tools.
+Join CompassTools for a hands-on field demo of the latest data collection tools.
 Trimble Geospatial hardware: V10, MX7, R1-R2, Geo’s and Juno’s too.
 Trimble Geospatial software: TerraFlex, Unity for Water, Field Inspector for Gas utilities and more.
 Test the latest generation of laser rangefinders from LTI: Higher accuracy, longer distances plus their new compact Total Station.
-Check out the new advancements in GeoJot+: cloud based workflow for photos, forms and location on your smart devices.
-And much, much more!
+Check out the new advancements in GeoJot+: cloud based workflow for photos, forms, location on your smart devices, and much, much more!
 Free evaluations of all hardware and software will be available!

-Join us for a GIS Scavenger Hunt using the latest mobile software!
+Join CompassTools for a GNSS Scavenger Hunt using the latest mobile software!
 All skill levels are welcome.
 Use your smart device or borrow one of Trimble’s latest field units to navigate to great prizes.
-Get there early to use a Trimble R1 with your smart device for improved accuracy; the more accurate you are, the better chance of winning!
-(1) Participant needs to create TerraFlex trial (2) Email added to CTI TerraFlex account and joined to scavenger project.
-(3) Points are tasked to email address (4) Participant navigates to hidden clues (5) Participant collects data about hidden points (6) Exports data into Map service (ArcMap or Google Earth)
+Get there early to use a Trimble R1 with your smart device for improved accuracy.
+The more accurate you are, the better chance of winning!
+To participate, you need to create a TerraFlex trial.
+Your email address is added to the CTI TerraFlex account and joined to the scavenger project.
+Points are tasked to email address, and during the scavenger hunt you navigate to hidden clues, collect data about hidden points, and export data into a map service (ArcMap or Google Earth)